The importance of financial advice

 I specialise in helping individuals to accurately assess the potential risk and reward of remaining in their old employers DB scheme versus taking a Transfer value.

-If you would like to hear more detail on the options available to you, please message me here on LinkedIn or e mail me at : email@example.com, and I would be happy to schedule a 15 min. chat on my time on how I can help you achieve your retirement goals.
+If you would like to hear more detail on the options available to you, please get in touch and I would be happy to schedule a 15 min. chat on how I can help you achieve your retirement goals.